cBournhonesque/lightyear/lightyear_replication/src/PLAN.md

   Instead will start the rollback from the earliest ConfirmedTick from all Predicted entities (similar to Unity)
 - maybe make replicon send updates even when nothing changed? (to avoid cases where we mispredict something but there is no correction)

+- make Custom replication rule so that components are inserted as Confirmed<C> or C

+- enable sending mutation messages every tick (even if empty) and compute ConfirmedTick correctl from ConfirmedHistory and ServerMutateTicks.

 ## Visibility

 - Maintain a mapping from PeerId to NetworkId.